SMABFWS121A/Planty/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:
 1.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Describe the bug**
+A clear and concise description of what is actually happening.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.